 THE CONSTITUTION OF THE UNITED STATES

-Amendment 26: Section 1.
-The right of citizens of the United States, who are eighteen years of age or older, to vote shall not be denied or abridged by the United States or by any State on account of age.
+The right of citizens of the United States to vote sahll not be denied or abridged by the United States or by any state on account of race, color, or previous condition of servitude.

 Rule 5: Dress